 - Post-Sales Customer Touchpoints

 Early on in the process, we begin to understand the needs of our prospective customers.
 As we learn about them - their needs, their tech stack, their business, etc. we begin to document both the product and technical requirements and the business context of the deal.
-Every single prospective customer must have a techincal design document estbalished, starting as early as Stage 2 - Qualification and completed into Stage 4 - Technical and Business Validation.
+Every single prospective customer must have a technical design document established, starting as early as Stage 2 - Qualification and completed into Stage 4 - Technical and Business Validation.
 We begin by capturing details about their pre-Sourcegraph business and document first their Trial design and configuration, and subsequently their Production design and setup.
+These TDDs should be stored here and you should also link to the TDD from within your respective prospective customer folder by creating a shortcut in Drive.

 Trials are an important and strategic part of our sales cycles because when developers start to use Sourcegraph, they love it and want to use it forever.
 Seriously!
 Typically, our trials run for about a month but sometimes longer.
 Before, during and after, you collaborate closely with your account executive to ensure a successful experience for the customer.